 Then, on October 31st, 1939, less than three days after the Soviets handed Vilna over to the Lithuanians, serious riots broke out in the city, resulting in anti-Jewish violence.
 Jewish shops were destroyed, and scores of people were injured.
 The rioters were mostly Poles, and the Lithuanian forces at first did little to stop the violence.
 The authorities eventually re-established order.

 Soon afterwards, the situation in the city stabilized.

 While chaos and fighting followed in the rest of Poland, we continued our daily routines.
 It was strange.
 All the refugees were living in terrible conditions, with their lives upended, while I was planning my next summer’s trip to Minsk, in the USSR.
 We never imagined that the Nazi menace would affect us.

 The Lithuanian government at that time guaranteed equality of rights for Jews.
-The Lithuanians allowed the kehillot (Jewish municipal council) that had been legalized under Polish rule to remain in existence.
+The Lithuanians allowed the kehillot (Jewish municipal council), that had been legalized under Polish rule, to remain in existence.
 But the council’s powers were more restricted.
-Though political, business, and organizational activity by Jews or other refugees from Poland was prohibited, it seemed like there was the possibility of a future for Jews in Vilnius Primary Jewish schools from the Vilnius district, whether religious or secular, became Lithuanian state schools.
+Though political, business, and organizational activity by Jews or other refugees from Poland was prohibited, it seemed like there was the possibility of a future for Jews as Primary Jewish schools from the Vilnius district, whether religious or secular, became Lithuanian state schools.
 My school, the Vilna Yiddish Real Gymnasium, was an exception.
 However, even at my school Polish language, literature, and history were replaced by Lithuanian language and history.
 The teachers remained the same, but the history that they taught was very different.

 Everything changed again in June 1940.
 The Soviet forces reoccupied Lithuania and we became part of the USSR.
 The streets of Vilnius were once again full of Soviet soldiers and officials.
 New social and state institutions replaced the old ones.